Open post

 Georgetown Loop Railroad

-The Georgetown Railroad operates May through mid-October and most days through early January.
-They have a variety of festive trains and event celebrations throughout their season.
+The Georgetown Railroad operates from May through mid-October and most days through early January.
+Throughout its season, it offers a variety of festive trains and event celebrations.

 Durango & Silverton Narrow Gauge Railroad & Museum